Measurements By Dress Size in cm and Inches

 UK Issues With Brand Variation

 The biggest frustration that UK shoppers have is the variation between sizes.
 Different clothing designers and manufacturers are using different measurement sets to designate a particular size.
 In many instances, it seems that money can buy thin.
 Simply put, more expensive clothing fudges the most on what size the shopper wears.
 A more expensive line of clothing is more likely to use a smaller size to identify a dress with larger measurements.
 The variation is actually quite large.
 For example, a dress that is labeled a size 14 can have a bust measurement anywhere from 93 to about 101.5 centimetres.
 The same dresses have a hip measurement ranging between 100 and 108 centimetres.
-The dress maker Marks & Spencer fudged the most, using the smallest measurements for a size 14, while Jaeger dresses had the largest measurements for size 14 in a recent survey.
+The dress makers at Marks & Spencer was the most accurate, using the smallest measurements for a size 14, while Jaeger dresses were fudged the most using the largest measurements for size 14 in a recent survey.
+See our Brand Size Guides page for more information.

 Attempts At Standardisation - BS3666

-BS3666 was produced in 1982 in an attempt to standardise British sizes for women's clothes from the smallest size 8 to the largest size 32, however without any legal requirements for retailers to use the standard, it had little effect.
+BS3666 was produced in 1982, by the British Standards Institute, in an attempt to standardise British sizes for women's clothes from the smallest size 8 to the largest size 32, however without any legal requirements for retailers to use the standard, it had little effect.
 It has since been superseded by EN13402 which uses body dimensions in order to size clothes and was created in order to provide a common set of European clothing sizes.
 The standard was also quite lax giving ranges for bust measurements and hip measurements for each of the sizes as below:

 |Size||Bust From||To||Hips From||To|